Jens Pulver: Martial arts background

 The summer before he entered sixth grade, Pulver was introduced to a friend of the family, Jack Vantress.
 Vantress encouraged Pulver to join a youth wrestling program.
-He went on to wrestle at Tahoma Senior High School in Maple Valley, earning two state championships.
+He went on to wrestle at Tahoma Senior High School in Maple Valley, earning two state championships at 135lbs in 1991 and 1992.
 He also began boxing when he was a junior.
-Pulver wrestled for Highline Community College where he became an NJCAA All-American by placing in the top eight at the NJCAA National Championships.
+Pulver wrestled for Highline Community College where he became an NJCAA All-American by placing 3rd at 142lbs in 1997 at the NJCAA National Championships.
 He then wrestled for Boise State University (BSU), before he suffered a bilateral fracture of the wrists that eventually ended his collegiate career.
 Pulver eventually graduated from BSU with a degree in criminal justice.

 While in college, Pulver's interests shifted from wrestling to mixed martial arts.
 He found early success fighting in unsanctioned "underground" events, before befriending Lowell Anderson, the owner of a Brazilian jiu-jitsu (BJJ) academy ninety miles north of Boise, Idaho.
 Lowell got Pulver involved in sanctioned MMA events, namely the Bas Rutten Invitational in April 1999.
 Pulver won one match, then lost the second due to his lack of martial arts training.
 He fought again in the third incarnation of the Bas Rutten Invitational, winning both his fights and impressing then-UFC matchmaker, John Perretti.

 Pulver moved to Lockeford, California, in 1999 where he briefly trained at the Lion's Den and then joined Shamrock 2000, a short lived camp formed by Bob Shamrock (the foster father of Ken and Frank Shamrock) Kevin Woo, and Dr. Ron Emmerson.
 Pulver noted that there was a little kid who would show up at the gym to hit the bags in those days named Nick Diaz with his younger brother Nate, both of whom later became MMA stars.
 Pulver, who hated his name because it was the same as his father's, even asked Bob at one point if he could take the Shamrock name since Bob was the first real father figure he felt he ever had.
 Bob told him: "You go out there and make the Pulver name mean something good."
 Pulver would later go on to become the first 155-pound champion in UFC history.
 Pulver wanted to fight full-time, but they did not have the right training partners for him.
 Shamrock put him in contact with Monte Cox and sent him to Iowa, where Pat Miletich was starting a camp where he could train full-time.